Modeling the Influence of Environment and Intervention on Cholera in Haiti: Material and Methods

 \subsection{Environmental Effects}

-Significant rain events will cause overflowing of river and stream banks, which we assume will increase direct contact the bacteria via contaminated water, or indirectly via soils, vegetation, and pathogen-carrying insects, etc., that have been contaminated or have consumed cholera bacteria.
-We also assume that temperature plays a dual role by increasing the infection rate and decreasing the lag time between environmental events (precipitation and tidal range) and disease outbreaks.
-We speculate that decreases in time lags with warmer temperatures are due to more rapid growth, better survival,and more active bacteria and transmission agents.
+Significant rain events will cause overflowing of river and stream banks, which we assume will increase direct contact with the bacteria via contaminated water, or indirectly via soils, vegetation and pathogen-carrying insects, \emph{etc.}, that have been contaminated or have consumed cholera bacteria.
+We also assume that temperature plays a role by increasing the infection rate.
+Warmer temperatures result in more rapid growth, better survival and more active bacteria and transmission agents.
 People also more frequently contact sources of contamination due to the variety of increased activities that warmer weather engenders.

-Additionally, in the Ouest region there are commercial areas, tent-cities and slums that have raw waste directly discharging to Port-au-Prince Bay, or to the bay via rivers (e.g. Froide, Momance, and Grise), and numerous open sewage canals. \ We hypothesize that there may be additional disease generated when large tidal ranges stir up contaminated sediments or cause blooms of plankton in these coastal or estuarine waters. \ Again, the chain of infection may be complex and include direct contact with water, insects, plankton, benthos or consumption of contaminated seafood, etc. \ Why tidal range would have a significant effect and not tidal height is curious.
+Additionally, in the Ouest region, there are commercial areas, tent-cities and slums that have raw waste directly discharging to Port-au-Prince Bay or to the bay via rivers (e.g., Froide, Momance and Grise), as well as numerous open sewage canals. \ We hypothesize that there may be additional disease generated when large tidal ranges stir up contaminated sediments or cause blooms of plankton in these coastal or estuarine waters.
+(We tested tidal height and found no association.)\ Again, the chain of infection may be complex and include contact with water, insects, plankton, benthos or consumption of contaminated seafood, \emph{ etc}. \cite{deMagny, Huq, Fotedar} \ Why tidal range would have a significant effect and not tidal height is curious.
 There are a number of possible explanations.
-It may be that a larger bottom area is scoured by the breaking surface waters along the beaches, or more fresh and brackish water from river outflows and estuaries can contact the bottom sediment as the water falls and rises again, or a combination of actions.
-In any event it may warrant closer examination in the field.
+It may be that bottom sediments possibly contain cholera biofilms \cite{Charles} or copepods hosts.
+A greater tidal range would scour a larger bottom area by the breaking surface waters along the beaches, or more fresh and brackish water from river outflows and estuaries can contact the bottom sediments as the water falls and rises again, or a combination of actions.
+In any event, these are just speculations, and the association noted here may warrant closer examination in the field.